GryBsh/NabuNetSim/README.md

 The Web UI is a web based interface, that allows you to configure the service on the fly.

 For most regular users, the Web UI is recommended.

+**Each release package starts with `nns`, for headless, or `nnsweb` for the Web UI.
+Choose the one for your desired platform/architecture**

 ### Configuration